Sage-Bionetworks/schematic/docs/source/installation.rst

 4. Get your data model as a ``JSON-LD`` schema file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Now you need a schema file, e.g. ``model.jsonld``, to have a data model that schematic can work with.
-While you can download a super basic `example data model <https://raw.githubusercontent.com/Sage-Bionetworks/schematic/refs/heads/develop/tests/data/example.model.jsonld>`_, you’ll probably be working with a DCC-specific data model.
+While you can download a super basic `example data model <https://raw.githubusercontent.com/Sage-Bionetworks/schematic/refs/heads/develop/tests/data/example.model.jsonld>`_, you'll probably be working with a DCC-specific data model.
 For non-Sage employees/contributors using the CLI, you might care only about the minimum needed artifact, which is the  ``.jsonld``; locate and download only that from the right repo.

 Here are some example repos with schema files: